-The land is under the care, control and management of the City via a management order for the purpose of 'Club and Club Premises'.
+The land is under the care, control and management of the City of Wanneroo (City) via a management order for the purpose of 'Club and Club Premises'.
 The management order includes a power to lease or licence the land for not more than 21 years, subject to the consent of the Minister for Lands.